-Ways to handle swimming in cold water
+Ways to handle cold water swimming

 - Wear two caps – since most of the heat is lost through your head when you double your ’cap-age’, you’ll simply be retaining some heat.